totemo/watson/README.md

 * A simple keybinding facility, since the Macro/Keybind mod bypasses the Watson CLI.
 * Parsing of fields out of LogBlock results is currently hard-coded.
 This can and should be driven by a description of the fields in chatcategories.yml.
 * A 3-D cursor that can highlight edits and step through them in the sequence that they occurred.
-* The ability to filter edits and coalblock results by player, distance, time etc.
+* The ability to filter edits and tool block query results by player, distance, time etc.
 * Some automatic queries to hone in on probable grief and xray patterns.
 * The ability to customise the re-echoing of coordinate lines.